 - The goods or services have certain qualities when they have not.
 For example, the seller may suggest that the goods have the performance, characteristics, accessories, ingredients, quantities, components, uses, or other such benefits when they do not.

-- The seller has the sponsorship, approval, status, qualification, affiliation or connection when they do not.
+- The seller has sponsorship, approval, status, qualification, affiliation or connection with another when they do not.

 - The goods or services are of a particular standard, quality, grade, style or model when they are not.